Ian Hamilton (British Army officer)

-General Sir Ian Standish Monteith Hamilton, (16 January 1853 – 12 October 1947) was a senior British Army officer who had an extensive British Imperial military career in the Victorian and Edwardian eras.
+General Sir Ian Standish Monteith Hamilton (16 January 1853 – 12 October 1947) was a British Army officer who had an extensive military career in the Victorian and Edwardian eras.
 Hamilton was twice recommended for the Victoria Cross, but on the first occasion was considered too young, and on the second too senior.
 He was wounded in action at the Battle of Majuba during the First Boer War, which rendered his left hand permanently injured.
 Near the end of his career, he commanded the Mediterranean Expeditionary Force in the Gallipoli campaign of the First World War.
+After the campaign stalled, he was recalled in October 1915, effectively ending his military career.

 Early life

 Hamilton was born in Corfu, United States of the Ionian Islands on 16 January 1853.
 His father was Colonel Christian Monteith Hamilton, former commanding officer of the 92nd Highlanders.
 His mother Corinna was the daughter of John Vereker, 3rd Viscount Gort.
 His mother died giving birth to his brother, Vereker, who became a well-known artist.
 Hamilton received his early formal education at Wellington College, Berkshire.
 His father then sent him to stay with General Drammers, a Hanoverian who had fought against Prussia.